nosarthur/nosarthur.github.io/_posts/2017-10-21-diamond-sutra.md

 * [Buddha](https://en.wikipedia.org/wiki/Buddha_(title)) (佛): The fully enlightened teacher, the "awakened one".
 He is more knowledgeable than arhats.
 [Gautama Buddha](https://en.wikipedia.org/wiki/Gautama_Buddha) is one of them.

 * [Bodhisattva](https://en.wikipedia.org/wiki/Bodhisattva) (菩萨): There are two possible usage of this word, nicely summarized on Wikipedia
-> In Theravada Buddhism, a bodhisattva is one who is striving for full enlightenment (arhat), whereas in Mahayana Buddhism, a bodhisattva is one who has already reached a very advanced state of grace or enlightenment but holds back from entering nirvana so that he may help others.   --- from Wikipedia
+> In Theravada Buddhism, a bodhisattva is one who is striving for full enlightenment (arhat), whereas in Mahayana Buddhism, a bodhisattva is one who has already reached a very advanced state of grace or enlightenment but holds back from entering nirvana so that he may help others.

-* [Tathagata](https://en.wikipedia.org/wiki/Tath%C4%81gata) (如来): In Buddhist sutras, Gautama Buddha often refers to himself (or maybe all Buddhas) as tathagata.
+* [Tathagata](https://en.wikipedia.org/wiki/Tath%C4%81gata) (如来): In Buddhism sutras, Gautama Buddha often refers to himself (or maybe all Buddhas) as tathagata.

 The British Library has [a copy of diamond sutra in Chinese dated in 868 AD](https://www.bl.uk/collection-items/the-diamond-sutra),